BlackcurrantLabs/MACRO/README.md

 run `npm install`

 Note : `aws-sdk` is not included in `package.json` because the Lambda runtime already has it preinstalled.
-The zip archieves generated this way are much smaller.
+The zip archives generated this way are much smaller.
 If you need to execute this script elsewhere, you will need to include it as a dependency.<br>
-Jusy run `npm install aws-sdk --save`.
+Just run `npm install aws-sdk --save`.

 You will need to add a config.json file to run the utility that includes the credentials of the MySQL host and the target S3 Bucket.